Donald Maclean (spy): Paris

 On 10 June 1940, as the German Army approached Paris, Maclean and a pregnant Marling were married at the local mairie.
-The British Embassy was evacuated and the Macleans drove south with one of Donald's colleagues.
-They were able to escape France on a small merchant ship and went to London.
+The British Embassy was evacuated, and the Macleans drove south with one of Donald's colleagues.
+They were able to escape France on a small merchant ship, and went to London.

 London during the Second World War

 Maclean was assigned by the British Foreign Office to work on economic warfare matters.
 Maclean became one of the Foreign Office's experts on economic warfare, civil air matters, military base negotiations and natural resources useful in the war, such as tungsten.
+In 1940 Walter Krivitsky, who had defected from Soviet military intelligence spymaster revealed information about Soviet espionage to MI5.
+Krivitsky may have given clues to the identity of Maclean that were not followed up.

 Three days before Christmas 1940, Melinda Maclean went to New York to have her baby, which died shortly after its birth.
 Some weeks later she flew back to London and went to work in the BBC bookstore.
 Donald Maclean was promoted and given the prestigious assignment as Second Secretary at the British Embassy in Washington.
 Towards the end of April 1944, the Macleans set sail in convoy for New York, where they arrived on 6 May.